Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 I even joked about this same aspect in the previous EP’s review, but trust me, any and all blatantly perceived weed ties end right there.
 With what we know about the stereotypes of stoner life or the ganja existence, our three musicians within STORM TOKER – David Andrew Langley (bass, vocals), Anthony Grigsby (guitar, vocals), and Donte Montgomery (drums, vocals) – just do not seem to be lethargic layabouts.
 How could they be, for this is music derived from intelligent thought and design, craftily calculated and cognitively created.

 No burnout could bring about the materialization of genre-melding greatness like the slightly post-hardcore, progressive sludgery found in “Snake Of Eden“.
-The glory days of Mastodon are quick in coming to mind as this lumbering mass possessed with crushing riff emissions and multifaceted vocals makes its way across the unseen.
-The melodic passage that eventually takes over the song for its (almost) final four minutes does so with great affect.
+The glory days of Mastodon are quick in coming to mind as this lumbering mass possessed with crushing riff emissions and multifaceted vocals make its way across the unseen.
+The melodic passage that eventually takes over the song for its (almost) final four minutes does so with great effect.

 Perhaps the two most enthralling numbers here are the two lengthiest songs, “The Last Messiah” and “Ghost Of Meadow“.
 The pair are also quite separated stylistically, with the 8-minute “The Last Messiah” having some goth rock and melodic emo music qualities.
 The latter is delivered with some rather peculiar recitations, ones that shift themselves from meandering, semi-wailing tongues then back to a rather depressing type of clean vocal.